What to Do in Tuatapere: The Gateway to Southern Fiordland National Park

 This pebble beach is worth stopping by before making your way to the Hump Ridge Track.
 Wander among the driftwood, take in the expansive coastal scenery and keep an eye out for Hector’s dolphins often seen from the beach.
 It’s even sometimes possible to spot Southern right whales from here too!

-Location: Bluecliffs Beach Road, 13km southwest of Tuatapere
+Location: Bluecliffs Beach Road, 13km (8 miles) southwest of Tuatapere

 A super scenic part of the Fiordland National Park accessible from Tuatapere is Lake Hauroko.
 After a long drive down a gravel road, you’ll arrive at the lakefront with a number of hikes to choose from.
 The Lake Hauroko Track (40 minutes return) is a flat easy walk through the forest and along a swampy area close to the lake.
 The Lake Hauroko Lookout Track (4 hours return) is a tough climb but rewards with breathtaking views of the lake and surrounding national park.
 Finally, you can start a tough tramping track to the Teal Bay Hut (9 hours one way) popular with hunters.

-Location: Lillburn Valley Road, 48km northeast of Tuatapere
+Location: Lillburn Valley Road, 48km (30 miles) northeast of Tuatapere

 Experience more of Lake Hauroko and delve deep into the Fiordland National Park on a jet boat tour with Wairaurahiri Jet or Wairaurahiri Wilderness Jet.
 After speeding across Lake Hauroko, you’ll venture down the Wairaurahiri River all the way to the coast.
 The tours take you through some of the oldest forests in New Zealand along the steepest river to be commercially jet boated with grade 3 rapids!